Helicoverpa punctigera: Migration

 Helicoverpa punctigera is capable of long-range migration at high altitudes (400 to 800 m) over host crops (1 to 10 km) in addition to entire regions (10 to 500 km).
 With long-distance flight being possible for the H. punctigera, their habitats are generally observed to be temporary once the H. punctigera reaches the adult stage of the life cycle.
 It is noted that the H. punctigera are found in abundance in the far inland and around the coast of Australia during the summer period.
 This is heavily due to the climate being favourable for the reproduction in summer.

 As of 2010 there was research regarding the migration of the H. punctigera, but it was difficult to test for the back-migration of H. punctigera.
 That was primarily due to there being a gradual migration of the population and there being no appropriate markers to track individual H. punctigera.
 As of 2019 tracking had been greatly improved by advances in radar, population genetics markers, and dispersal modeling.

 Ecology

 Mutualism

 As a member of the Noctuidae family, H. punctigera plays a part in the pollination process of plants.

 Food guilds

 H. punctigera particularly feed on high value crops such as cotton, soybean, maize, and tomato and various other horticultural hosts.

-In the early larvae stages, the H. punctigera feed on seeds and damage plant pods while in the mid to late stages of development, the larger H. punctigera larvae is able to consume entire plant pods and their contents.
+In the early larvae stages, the H. punctigera feed on seeds and damage plant pods while in the mid to late stages of development, the larger H. punctigera larvae are able to consume entire plant pods and their contents.